ionush/cryptoControl/README.md

 #### nb- only tested on android ####

-To run you must have react-native installed.
+To run on pc you must have react-native and android-studio installed.
+More info on react native page https://facebook.github.io/react-native/docs/getting-started.html

 In terminal
 - npm i
 - react-native run-android

+On your Smartphone
+- download app-release.apk in the root directory to run on your phone!

 ### Comments ###